V-SCode/DeepCirc-interp/README.md

 covering the cross-topology design-rule analyses and per-design attribution work behind supplementary figures **S10–S15**.

-This repository is the companion to the main DeepCirc paper.
+This repository is an analysis extension to the main DeepCirc paper.
 It bundles the target-function selection, topology population generation, Stage-2 MLP training, design-space scoring, downstream design-rule analyses, and the figure-assembly pipeline needed to reproduce S10–S15 end-to-end.